 Colton is a larger medium-sized city located in the state of California.
 With a population of 54,824 people and 13 constituent neighborhoods, Colton is the 164th largest community in California.

-The per capita income in Colton in 2018 was $19,732, which is low income relative to California and the nation.
-This equates to an annual income of $78,928 for a family of four.
+The per capita income in Colton in 2018 was $20,952, which is lower middle income relative to California and the nation.
+This equates to an annual income of $83,808 for a family of four.
 However, Colton contains both very wealthy and poor people as well.

 Colton is an extremely ethnically-diverse city.
 The people who call Colton home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Colton, accounting for 69.33% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Colton, accounting for 67.94% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Colton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Colton include German, Irish, English, French, and Italian.
+Important ancestries of people in Colton include Irish, German, French, English, and Italian.